 In 2014/15, according to data from the National Safety Council, almost 59,000 people were injured in the USA whilst taking part in winter sports such as snowboarding, snowmobiling and ice skating.
 The majority of these accidents were caused by snowboarding and snowmobiling – but whilst ice skating carries a lower degree of risk, there’s still the potential for accidents to happen.

 How much compensation could you get for an ice skating accident?

 It’s difficult to say how much compensation you could get for an ice skating accident, but the best thing to do after your accident is to get in touch with a personal injury solicitor.
 Accident Advice Helpline’s team of professional personal injury lawyers can help you to get the compensation you deserve, whether you have suffered a brain injury after a fall on ice or a more minor injury such as a broken ankle or torn ligament.
 Every claim is processed individually, which means we consider a variety of different factors when working out your personal injury settlement.
 But you could take the 30-second test™ on our website for an idea of how much you could be entitled to claim.

 Next steps after your accident

 There is a three-year time limit in place to get in touch with a personal injury lawyer to claim compensation after your accident, but we always recommend calling us sooner rather than later.
-You can get in touch with Accident Advice Helpline by calling our freephone helpline on 0800 689 0500 (or 0333 500 0993 from a mobile) to find out more about making a claim.
-There is no need to lose sleep worrying about paying expensive solicitor fees, as our personal injury lawyers provide a 100% no-win, no-fee* service.
+You can get in touch with Accident Advice Helpline by calling our freephone helpline on 0800 689 5659 to find out more about making a claim.
+There is no need to lose sleep worrying about paying expensive solicitor fees, as our personal injury lawyers provide a no win no fee service.
 Get in touch with us today and you’ll benefit from over 16 years’ experience, and confidential, no-obligation advice from our team of expert advisors.